arcus-azure/arcus.testing/docs/preview/03-Features/04-Azure/05-Messaging/02-eventhubs.md

 ```

 ## Temporary hub
 The `TemporaryEventHub` provides a solution when the integration test requires an Azure Event Hub during the test run.
-A hub is created upon the upon the setup of the test fixture and is deleted again when the fixture is disposed.
+The test fixture creates a hub upon the setup of the fixture and deletes it again when the fixture disposes.

-> ✨ Only when the test fixture was responsible for creating the hub, will the hub be deleted upon the fixture's disposal.
-This follows the 'clean environment' testing principle that describes that after the test run, the same state should be achieved as before the test run.
+> ✨ Only when the test fixture was responsible for creating the hub, will the fixture delete the hub upon disposal.
+This follows the 'clean environment' testing principle that describes that after the test run, the test should revert the state back to its original state.

 ```csharp
 using Arcus.Testing;